Modern History Bridge

 Grade level: appropriate for 3rd – 7th grade

-Course type: Study guide.
+Course type: Study guide eBook.
 See the Booklist below for the books required to complete this course.

-Note about history series change: Modern History Bridge is a compilation of parts from two History Odyssey study guides which were previously offered by Pandia Press: Early Modern Level 1 and Modern Times Level 1.
+Modern History Bridge is a complete modern history course written for students in grades 3 to 7.
+It is a compilation of parts from two History Odyssey study guides that were previously offered by Pandia Press: Early Modern Level 1 and Modern Times Level 1.
 The History Quest series, first published in 2019, replaces the Level 1 History Odyssey series for elementary grades.
 Early Times and Middle Times are the first two books in the History Quest series.
-Together they cover human history from pre–history through the start of the early modern period.
+Together they cover human history from pre-history through the start of the early modern period.
 Modern History Bridge serves to complete the three–year world history cycle covering events from the end of Middle Times through modern history.
 After completing this course, students will be prepared to move on to History Odyssey, a series for students in grades 6 and up.
 Modern History Bridge will eventually be replaced by History Quest: Modern Times when it is available.

 This guide includes:

 - Suggested schedule for a 36 week school year

 - 36 detailed lessons (each lesson includes one week of assignments) covering: